thebear008/meetup-security-lvl1/README.md

 ### Statement of work

-Within a group of two, the first person creates a password containing 5 characters which can be a letter or a digit.
+Within a group of two, the first person creates a password containing 5 characters which can be a lowercase letter or a digit.
 The second person tries to guess the password.
 The solution we are looking for is nicknamed `brute force`.
 It is about computing all possible solutions.

 ### Example